0xcert/framework/docs/connectors/ethereum-api.md

 ### resolve()

-An `asynchronous` class instance `function` which resolves current mutation status.
+An `asynchronous` class instance `function` which resolves the current mutation status.

 **Result:**